thinktecture/angular-workshop/README.md

 #### Property Binding

-1. Declare a new field called `color` on your component instance and initialize it with a CSS color value (e.g., `hotpink`)
+1. Declare a new field called `color` on your component instance and initialize it with a CSS color value (e.g., `hotpink`))
-2. Create a new `div` element in the AppComponent’s HTML template (Hint: `<div></div>`)
+2. Create a new `div` element in the AppComponent’s HTML template and add some text(Hint: `<div>My pink container</div>`
 3. Bind the value of the field to the background color of the `div` element (Hint—add the following attribute assignment to the `div` node: `[style.backgroundColor]="color"`)

 The square brackets are not a typo!
-They might look odd, but it woll work.
+They might look odd, but it will work.

 #### Event Binding